Smarter Balanced Interim Assessments

 - Claim score reporting is based on three classifications related to the overall scale score – “Above Standard,” “At/Near Standard,” and “Below Standard.”

 - Assessments are administered online using the same delivery software as the summative assessments.

 - Provide results that teachers and administrators can examine in relation to the CCSS and then adjust instruction accordingly.

 - Interim Assessment Video Series – This series consists of five video modules intended to help educators effectively use the interim assessment systems and tools that are needed to select, administer, hand score, view and use results from the Smarter Balanced Interim Assessments.

-- ICAs Table of Hand Scoring Items and Total Number of Questions Per Test – This document is intended to assist LEA CAASPP coordinators, site coordinators, and test administrators in planning for the administration and local hand scoring of the interim comprehensive assessments (ICA).
-The following table provides key information, including the total number of items appearing on each ICA.
+- ICAs Table of Hand Scoring Items and Total Number of Questions Per Test – This table provides key information, including the total number of items appearing on each ICA.
 This total includes items that are both machine-scored and hand-scored.
-Also included on this table are the number of items that require local hand scoring on the computer based test and the Performance Task.
+Also included in this table are the number of items that require local hand scoring on the computer based test and the Performance Task.
 This information is intended to assist LEAs in planning for the administration and local hand scoring of the ICAs.

-- IABs Table of Hand Scoring Requirements by Subject and Grade – These tables provide the total number of items on each IAB.
-The total number of items shown includes both machine-scored and hand-scored items.
+- IABs Table of Hand Scoring Requirements by Subject and Grade – These tables provide the total number of items on each IAB including the number of machine-scored and hand-scored items.
 Each table also provides the number of constructed response and essay items that require local hand scoring.
 These tables are intended to assist LEAs in planning for the administration and local hand scoring of the IABs.